UPDATE 1-Rugby-Botha returns for injury-hit Springboks

 Coach Peter de Villiers, however, has had to make four injury-enforced changes from the team that beat Wales with vice-captain Victor Matfield (hamstring), utility back Butch James (hip flexor), winger Bryan Habana (patella tendon) and centre Jean de Villiers (rib cartilage) not considered.

 Replacement lock Johan Muller will also undergo a late fitness test on a tight hamstring.
-Francois Louw will replace him in Wellington if he is ruled out, De Villiers said.
+Francois Louw will replace him if he is ruled out, De Villiers said.

 "We have had injury problems at lock but we have versatile players to cover for most situations," De Villiers said in a statement.
 "Danie Rossouw has now been picked to start at 4, 5, 7 and 8 this season and will call the lineouts this weekend.